 A lot of thought that goes into planning a road trip with the kids and the task can be daunting.
 On our trip from Virginia Beach to Orlando, I just wanted to get from point A to point B with the least amount of stops and fussiness from my 9 month old.
-With a little forward thinking, long hours on the pavement can become more enjoyable, smooth, and even a little fun.
+Going on a road trip isn’t as easy as just listening to the Serial podcast for 12 hours straight for entertainment when you have little kids.
+However, with a little forward thinking, long hours on the pavement can become more enjoyable, smooth, and even a little fun.

 1. Car maintenance

 A week or two before you leave give your car a little TLC by doing all the standard maintenance.
-The last thing you want to deal with during a long trip is car trouble that could have been avoided.
+The last thing you want to deal with is car trouble that could have been avoided.
 Some things to consider:

 - Check brake fluid, coolant, and windshield wiper fluid